 The buoyant face with the neatly tied hair is festooned with a heavy metal chaplet or ‘Dumpins‘ threaded with blue beads that rest on their head like a tiara.

 This is how a ceremonial couple looks like.
-The girls either wear a plain cloth or a draping with red designs.
+The girls either wear a plain clothe or a draping with red designs.
 Many a time, the plain cloth is also decorated with woolen pom-poms.

 Another distinctive accessory worn by a Nyishi man is the sword called ‘Dao‘.
 The handle is embellished with the locally found shells and the bamboo case if further coated with the fur of a monkey or a bear.